skip to main |

 The offense is struggling to put it mildly.
 The Gophers ranked 106th of 120 FBS teams going into the game, and that will drop after Saturday's performance.
 Adam Weber was bad again on Saturday, but not all blame needs to be put his way.
 The offensive line play was putrid on Saturday and was so last weekend in the loss to Illinois.
 Weber did not help his cause by his indecisions, his short-hopping of receivers, and certainly by his pick-six to SDSU's Derek Domino which was returned 22 yards to give the Jackrabbits a 10-6 lead in the second quarter.

-- Held SDSU to 229 total yards, including just 46 net rushing yards
+On the positive side of the ledger - and it's all defense-related:- Held SDSU to 229 total yards, including just 46 net rushing yards

 - Michael Carter's sack of South Dakota State QB Thomas O'Brien led to a fumble, which was returned by D.L.
 Willhite to put the Gophers back on top in the second quarter